The Generals Highway "Road Between the Parks" is OPEN

 Please read important park alerts by clicking the red tab above before you come to the parks.

-The Sequoia and Kings Canyon Wilderness encompasses hundreds of thousands of acres of pristine High Sierra country and forms the backbone of these two parks.
+Sequoia and Kings Canyon parks offer over 800,000 acres of Wilderness and over 800 miles of maintained trails.
 Select from the information below for more information on how to enjoy and protect the parks' wilderness.
-The Wilderness Office is also available to assist you in planning your trip.

 Minimum Impact Restrictions